 We are very hot and sweaty from changing the oil, so Michael has a swim and Kelly a cold shower.
 After lunch Kelly goes to bed as she is still sick and helping Michael change the oil has tired her.
 Michael sunbake and reads.
 Four of the yachts anchored and moored head off over the afternoon, two to Hinchinbrook Channel, one heads north and one south.
 We decided to stay anchored rather than move to one of the moorings.

-The wind has been about 12 knots from the east and it is very calm here.
+The wind is about 12 knots from the east and it is very calm here.
 At 1620 we go to the beach for a walk.
 We have showers and then sundowners.
 Michael makes fried rice and then we cook lamb loin chops with the fried rice.
 We listen to the radio and read.
-We have decided to stay here tomorrow and if the yacht near us leaves, we will move to the mooring near us.
+We decide to stay here tomorrow and if the yacht near us leaves, we will move to the mooring near us.
 We go to bed at 2130.

 Friday 1 September 2017 â Orpheus Island

 The wind was at least 12 knots the whole night, but the seas were calm.
 We get up at 0800 and the wind is blowing 17 knots from the south-east.
-After breakfast, Kelly took Michael to the beach and dropped him off.
+After breakfast, Kelly takes Michael to the beach and drops him off.
 Kelly is still sick from the flu, so does not feel like walking to the top of the island.